 Allocating free space is a new function provided by AOMEI Partition Assistant which helps you to redistribute free partition space.
-This new function has improved the traditional way of resizing partition and user could allocate free space from one partition to another to enlarge the destination partition.
-Therefore, when you need to extend a partition, you do not have to resize or shrink another partition to get free space first; you just need to directly transfer free space from source partition to destination partition.
+This new function has improved the traditional way of resizing partition and users could allocate free space from one partition to another to enlarge the destination partition.
+Therefore, when you need to extend partition, you do not have to resize or shrink another partition to get free space first; you just need to directly transfer free space from source partition to destination partition to increase partition.
 It is very easy and fast.

 You want to keep fewer partitions on the hard disk and make the management of your disks easier.

 You want to make full use of the space you have by allocating the unallocated space on the hard disk to the existing partition.

 You want to shrink the source partition and make all the partitions on the disk seem in average size.

 You can only allocate the free space from one partition to another.
 Besides, the allocated space should be less than or equal to the unused space of source partition in size.
 You can avoid distributing overloading unused room by taking reference of the size listed on the main interface.

 If there are other applications running on the partition which you are going to perform, AOMEI Partition Assistant will notice you to close those applications by click “Retry” (it is also the recommended option) or to execute this operation in PreOS Mode by choosing “Restart Now” (Your computer will restart if you press this button) or just to click “Cancel Operations” to finish this operation by rebooting your computer and redoing it without opening those applications.